 A flight controller with internally damped IMU’s is highly recommended for helicopters.
-It has much better internal damping of the IMU’s for vibration, triple redundant heated IMU’s, redundant barometers and compasses.
 Experience has shown the tuning, handling and stability performance of your helicopter will be greatly improved over the first generation Pixhawk.

-Before you begin connecting the system it is recommended to review the docs for The Cube available here
+Before you begin connecting the system it is recommended to review the docs for the flight controller you select.

 Overview of servo, and RX connection¶

 The default RC input and SERVO output mapping is as follows:

 Note: Functions are already mapped by RCMAP parameters.